Today, you’re going to learn how to support someone with OCD – what to avoid and what you can do that will help lessen their OCD.

-    This helps the person suffering from OCD to take a step back and see the OCD as something outside themselves, rather than part of who there are.
+This helps the person who is suffering from OCD to take a step back and see the OCD as something outside themselves, rather than part of who there are.
 This, in turn, helps them deal with it more effectively.

 For the same reason, you need to also be able to see your loved one and his OCD as separate from each other.